OleksiyRudenko/gd-linkman/dist-env/APP-SETTINGS.md

 APP_DESCR_SHORT =
             Share export-and-download links for native Google documents and direct download links for other types.

+APP_DESCR_CWS =
+            When you share a link to a file located on Google Drive your vis-a-vis may face:
+            * need to switch to a Google account in order to access native Google documents;
+            * inability to access native Google documents when vis-a-vis has got no Google account;
+            * take extra step to download other types of files as by default those are opened in a preview mode;
+            * inability to access any file if access permissions aren't set properly.

+            This tool will help you to improve your peers' experience when downloading files.

+            You will also skip export-upload-share hassle for native Google documents with sharing direct export-and-download links.

+            This tool diminishes quite a few otherwise unavoidable actions, but on scale it saves lots of efforts.
+            Take care of your peers!

+            P.S.
+The tool doesn't fetch files contents.

 APP_DESCR_LONG =
             Native sharing of files from Google Drive offers opening native Google documents or preview mode for other types of files.